Jash-2000/L293D-Library-Arduino/README.md

 # L293D-Motor-Controller-Library
 ## How to Use this Library
 --------------------------
-Directly clone the entire directory and follow the following steps to use the Header file in your Arduino Sketch:
+Directly clone the entire directory and follow the following steps to use the *Header file* in your Arduino Sketch:

+For the ease of understanding, I have added a project that I did with and without using my library.
+It is present in " Potentiometer Controlled DC-Motor" (https://github.com/Jash-2000/L293D-Library-Arduino/tree/master/Potentiometer%20Controlled%20DC-Motor).

 The connection diagram, corresponding to my Library is as follows:

 ![Open Connection Schematic Folder](https://github.com/Jash-2000/L293D-Library-Arduino/blob/master/Connection%20Schematic/Schematic.JPG)

 I have added detailed explaination of all the connections in "Connection Schematic" folder in this repository( https://github.com/Jash-2000/L293D-Library-Arduino/tree/master/Connection%20Schematic ).